itsmartinwho/foresight-cdss-mvp/README.md

     *   Patient List & Search
     *   Individual Patient Workspace (Demographics, Admissions, etc., using data from Supabase)
     *   Alerts, Analytics, and Settings screens (placeholders or basic views)
-*   **Client-Side Routing:** Utilizes Next.js for routing, with a central `ForesightApp.tsx` component managing view rendering.
+*   **Client-Side Routing:** Utilizes Next.js for routing, with a central `ForesightApp.tsx` component managing view rendering based on the URL.
 *   **Glassmorphism UI:** Features a modern "glassmorphism" visual style for header and sidebar.
 *   **Consultation Duration:** Optional duration field for new consultations; automatically sets the scheduled end time based on the selected start time.
 *   **Responsive Layout:** Basic responsive design for different screen sizes.